araffin/robotics-rl-srl/README.md

 - A2C - A synchronous, deterministic variant of Asynchronous Advantage Actor Critic (A3C) which gives equal performance.
 - ACKTR (pronounced “actor”) Actor Critic using Kronecker-factored Trust Region ("Scalable trust-region method for deep reinforcement learning using Kronecker-factored approximation") is a more sample-efficient reinforcement learning algorithm than TRPO and A2C,
-- PPO- Proximal Policy Optimization
+- PPO - Proximal Policy Optimization

 ## Baxter Robot \w Gazebo and ROS